What Are Grandiose Delusions In Schizophrenia?

 Roughly 50% of individuals with schizophrenia experience what are known as grandiose delusions (GDs), or delusions in which they have special abilities, importance, power, wealth, knowledge, or identity.
 For example, someone with schizophrenia may believe that they are a famous historical or religious figure, have special powers, or have a special mission or destiny.
 These beliefs tend to be firmly held despite evidence to the contrary and may not be influenced by logical reasoning or evidence.

 Like other schizophrenic delusions, grandiosity can be disruptive to an individual's daily functioning and interpersonal relationships.
 In some cases, grandiose delusions may put the individual or others around them at risk of harm.
-They may lead to a sense of superiority, entitlement, paranoia, and difficulty relating to others who do not share the same beliefs.
+They may lead to a sense of superiority, entitlement, paranoia, and difficulty relating to others who do not have the same beliefs.

-It may be prudent to note that GDs are not exclusive to schizophrenia and can occur in other mental health conditions, such as bipolar disorder, delusional disorder, and certain types of personality disorders.
+GDs are not exclusive to schizophrenia and can occur in other mental health conditions, such as bipolar disorder, delusional disorder, and certain types of personality disorders.
 Why some schizophrenia patients have delusions of grandeur and others do not is currently unknown, but a growing body of research and clinical practice case studies are exploring the potential reasons.
 Often, delusions and other schizophrenia symptoms can be treated with a combination of medication and therapy.

 An old man in a sweater sits on a chair in his home and sadly leans against the cane in his hand with a sad expression.